 We aim to deliver the best possible service to our listeners.
-We also aim to ensure that our programming is compliant with the requirements set out in the Broadcasting Act, 2009 and broadcasting codes published by the Broadcasting Authority of Ireland (BAI).
+We also aim to ensure that our programming is compliant with the requirements set out in the Broadcasting Act, 2009, as amended by the Online Safety and Media Regulation act 2022.

 We welcome and will engage with all feedback, both negative and positive, from our listeners concerning any aspect of our service.

 We are obliged under the the “OSMR Act” to have in place a Code of Practice for handling complaints from our listeners.
 This Code of Practice sets out and explains our complaint process for listeners and ensures that we deal with complaints in an effective and efficient manner.
 It should be noted that the Code of Practice only relates to certain categories of complaints as detailed below.